 - A short distance from the Queen Victoria Statue at the entrance to the castle, Travelodge Windsor Central Hotel is a two-minute walk from the train station, handy for those arriving by train from London.
 The functional rooms have paid internet.

 - The Crown and Cushion is a traditional pub hotel that's been in operation since 1753 on Eton High Street, only minutes from Windsor Castle.
 Its eight guest rooms include two kings and six doubles, and roll-away beds can be added at no extra cost.
 Note that these historic hotels usually have upstairs rooms, so ask when booking.

 - Another traditional public house inn, The Windsor Trooper is on a street leading up to the castle, with lots of nearby restaurant choices.
 No breakfast is served, but all rooms have kettles with complimentary tea and coffee.
 Rooms have been recently renovated and updated.

 More Related Articles on PlanetWare.com

 Places to Visit near Windsor Castle: After visiting the other attractions of Windsor, you will want to see nearby Stonehenge, one of the top tourist attractions in England.
-All the things to do in London are only a short train ride away, and if you're planning to use London as a base for day trips, you'll find our page on the top-rated hotels in London helpful.

 Other Royal Castles and Palaces to Visit: While in London you can visit Buckingham Palace, and King Henry VIII's Hampton Court Palace is only 16 miles from Windsor.
 Or you can travel to Edinburgh to tour the Queen's Scotland residence, Holyrood Palace, and the historic highlights of Edinburgh Castle.
-Our page on the best areas and hotels in Edinburgh can help you find a place to stay.